SJRiz/pytogether/README.md

 www.pytogether.org
 Google docs for Python.
 A simple, beginner-friendly collaborative Python IDE in the browser.
 No downloads required; just log in and start coding instantly, alone or real-time with friends!

+## Features
+- **Real-time Collaboration** - Edit Python code together instantly using Y.js.
+- **Secure Authentication** - Log in manually or with Google OAuth.
+- **Groups & Projects** - Organize your work into teams and projects.
+- **Smart Autosave** - Code is automatically saved every minute and on exit.
+- **Code Linting** - Integrated CodeMirror linting for cleaner, error-free code.

 ## About
 When starting out in programming, many beginners find traditional IDEs overwhelming: full of plugins, extensions, configuration steps, paywalls, and complex UIs.
 PyTogether removes these barriers by offering a lightweight, distraction-free environment where you can focus on writing Python code right away.